Chart Color Schemes

 Burdekin hosts an older demographic, ranking in the top quartile nationwide

-Burdekin's median age is 47 years, which exceeds Rest of Qld's median age of 41 years and is considerably older than the national norm of 38 years.
-Compared to the Rest of Qld average, Burdekin has a notably over-represented cohort of 65-74 year-olds at 13.9%, while those aged 25-34 are under-represented at 9.7%.
-Between 2021 and present, the population share of those aged 15 to 24 has increased from 10.4% to 11.0%.
-Conversely, the share of those aged 45 to 54 has declined from 13.6% to 12.4%.
-By 2041, demographic modeling suggests Burdekin's age profile will evolve significantly.
+Burdekin's median age is 47 years, which exceeds Rest of Qld's median age of 41 and is considerably older than the national norm of 38 years.
+Compared to the Rest of Qld average, the 65-74 cohort is notably over-represented in Burdekin at 13.9%, while the 25-34 year-olds are under-represented at 9.7%.
+Between 2021 and present, the 15 to 24 age group has increased from 10.4% to 11.0% of Burdekin's population.
+Conversely, the 45 to 54 cohort has declined from 13.6% to 12.4%.
+By 2041, demographic modeling suggests that Burdekin's age profile will evolve significantly.
 The 85+ age cohort is projected to expand by 70 people (37%), growing from 191 to 262.
-Notably, the combined age groups of 65 and above are projected to account for 84% of total population growth, reflecting Burdekin's aging demographic profile.
-In contrast, population declines are projected for those aged 75-84 and 0-4 years.
+Notably, the combined 65+ age groups are expected to account for 84% of total population growth, reflecting Burdekin's aging demographic profile.
+In contrast, population declines are projected for the 75-84 and 0-4 cohorts.